RefineStat: Efficient Exploration for Probabilistic Program Synthesis: Experimental Methodology

 \section{Experimental Methodology}

 We use PyMC, a Python probabilistic programming library, to perform inference.
 We provide the same initial prompt while performing unconstrained generation and using \Tool.
 We prompt the model by providing it with the dataset, the necessary library and the text query.
 The exact format of the prompt is provided in the Appendix \ref{app:prompt}.
-To demonstrate \Tool{}’s superiority, we allocate the Baseline a larger token budget than \Tool{}, yet \Tool{} still outperforms it despite using fewer tokens.
-Section~\ref{sec:baseline-comparison} provides a detailed account of the experimental setup, including token allocation.

-As defined in Definition~\ref{def:rel_score} (Section~\ref{subsec-problem-statement}), we assess model reliability using standard Bayesian diagnostics~\cite{vehtari2021rank,vehtari2017practical,gelman1995bayesian}.
-We set the convergence threshold to $\alpha_R = 1.05$ for split-$\widehat{R}$, allow $\essbulk \ge \beta_{\mathrm{bulk}} = 400$, and adopt a relaxed cutoff $\beta_{\mathrm{tail}} = 100$ for $\esstail$ to accommodate lower sampling efficiency in the tails.
-For leave-one-out validation, $\widehat{\mathrm{elpd}}(M)$ must be finite, with at least $1 - \epsilon = 0.8$ of data points having Pareto shape values below $L_{\mathrm{cd}} = 0.7$.
-These thresholds are used consistently when computing the reliability score across all models.
-We use \standard{} unconstrained generation as our baseline.
-Further, based on preliminary experiments we have chosen $\beta$ to be 4, $\alpha$ to be 2, and $R_{\max}$ as 100 for all experimental purposes.
+As stated in Definition~\ref{def:rel_score}, we assess model reliability using standard Bayesian diagnostics~\cite{vehtari2021rank,vehtari2017practical,gelman1995bayesian}.
+Further details on hyperparameters and experimental setup are provided in Appendix~\ref{app:experimental_setup}